NOKOMATLWA/CMPG323-Overview-32681879/README.md

 - [x] Project Close-out
 - [x] Updating README files for both existing Repos

-- I was unable to submit due to the slowness of the PC
+- I was unable to submit due to poor time management

 # Project 3- Standard and Patterns